sivakumarvunnam/Kind-Setup-Ubuntu18.04/README.md

 **NOTE**: please use the latest go to do this, ideally go 1.13 or greater.

+To use kind, you will need to [install docker].

+Please run `setup-kind.sh` script to setup complete enviroment

 ```console
 chmod +x setup-kind.sh
 ./setup-kind.sh
 ```

-To use kind, you will need to [install docker].
 Once you have docker running you can create a cluster with:

 ```console